 - Garbage per second: X amount of garbage multiplied by 60 frames, so we get the amount in 1 second

-- Garbage per minute: That result is multiply by 60 seconds to estimate the garbage in 1 minute if not collected
+- Garbage per minute: That result is multiplied by 60 seconds to estimate the garbage in 1 minute if not collected

 In this case, we use the BoxOverlap method, but with the worst idea possible.
 To cache the array inside the Update function.
 Believe it or not, there was a time when Unity developers recommended this practice.

 - Garbage per second: 22.5 KB G/F x 60 F = 1350 KB G/s [1.35 MB G/s]